c-mart/dontmoderateme/planning.md

 ## Design concerns
 What happens when someone feeds a malicious URL?
 Sandbox the renderer somehow?
 Use splash in a docker container that runs as a non-privileged user and is destroyed/re-created frequently?

+Things user may want to do:
+- View recent events (and their screenshots)
+- Manage monitors (view, create new, edit existing, delete)
+- View all events and checks for a monitor

+Dashboard should show recent events, recently created monitors, and their status

 ## To do
+- "Contact site administrator" form
 - Write a couple of views to CRUD monitors
 - Implement background worker deque to perform checks
 - Create valid urls like 'http://reddit.com' from things like 'reddit.com'.
 Just require user to enter a valid URL, validate with WTForms.